fcc-joemcintyre/stocktracker/README.md

 yarn [build | build-stage] (or npm run [build | build-stage])
 ```

-The build uses *gulp* to run the set of tasks defined in *gulpfile.js*.
-The
-build options are,
+The build uses *Webpack* to run the set of build tasks.
+The build options are,

 - build: regular build
 - build-stage: build application ready to be deployed to Heroku or similar

-*build* is a continuous build option - the gulp build will
+*build* is a continuous build option - the build will
 set up watches and rerun build elements as file changes are saved.
 *build-stage* is a one time build option, run again to build a new stage output.